iamvon/thrust-vscode-extension/README.md

     **Attention**: *Please keep your **Web3 Storage** API token private and make sure you keep it in a secure place where you can copy whenever needed.*

-3. ### Settings your Web3 Storage API token and Publish Directory You can find the Thrust settings in [VS Code's Command Palette](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette).
+3. ### Settings your Web3 Storage API token and Publish Folder You can find the Thrust settings in [VS Code's Command Palette](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette).

    ![Thrust Command Palette](asset/../assets/commands.png)